 Hardware - Proper connection to the Participant's belay loop on the harness.
-If using a Figure-8 on a Bight, a supersafe carabiner, or 2 locking carabiners in x-gates, must be used.
+If using a Figure-8 on a Bight, a triple-locking carabiner, or 2 locking carabiners in x-gates, must be used.
 If using a Figure-8 Follow Through Knot, it should be tied directly to the Participant's belay loop on the harness.

-Human - Ask Participant if they are still willing to attempt the element.
-You should not force them into participating.
-Those Participants with bulky, loose clothing will be asked to adjust it so that the instructor has full visual contact with the harness and rope.
+Human - Ask Participant how they are feeling.
+Reiterate that participation in the activity is their decision.
+Participants with bulky, loose clothing will be asked to adjust it so that the instructor has full visual of the harness and rope.
 Also check that jewelry is removed.